Word list: SUBTLEX movement

 However, New, Brysbaert, Veronis & Pallier 2007 proposed to tap into the large number of subtitles available online to analyse large numbers of speeches.
 Brysbaert & New 2009 made a long critical evaluation of the traditional textual analysis approach, and support a move toward speech analysis and analysis of film subtitles available online.
 The initial research saw a handful of follow-up studies, providing valuable frequency count analysis for various languages.
-In depth SUBTLEX researches over cleaned up open subtitles were produced for French (New, Brysbaert, Veronis & Pallier 2007), American English (Brysbaert & New 2009; Brysbaert, New & Keuleers 2012), Dutch (Keuleers & New 2010), Chinese (Cai & Brysbaert 2010), Spanish (Cuetos, Glez-nosti, Barbón & Brysbaert 2011), Greek (Dimitropoulou et al. 2010), Vietnamese (Pham, Bolger & Baayen 2011), German (Brysbaert, Buchmeier, Conrad & Jacobs, Bölte & Böhl 2011), Brazil Portuguese (Tang 2012) and Portugal Portuguese (Soares et al. 2015), Albanian (Avdyli & Cuetos 2013), Polish (Mandera, Keuleers, Wodniecka & Brysbaert 2014) and Catalan (2019), Welsh (Van Veuhen et al. 2024).
+In depth SUBTLEX researches over cleaned up open subtitles were produced for French (New, Brysbaert, Veronis & Pallier 2007), American English (Brysbaert & New 2009; Brysbaert, New & Keuleers 2012), Dutch (Keuleers & New 2010), Chinese (Cai & Brysbaert 2010), Spanish (Cuetos, Glez-nosti, Barbón & Brysbaert 2011), Greek (Dimitropoulou et al. 2010), Vietnamese (Pham, Bolger & Baayen 2011), German (Brysbaert, Buchmeier, Conrad & Jacobs, Bölte & Böhl 2011), Brazil Portuguese (Tang 2012) and Portugal Portuguese (Soares et al. 2015), Albanian (Avdyli & Cuetos 2013), Polish (Mandera, Keuleers, Wodniecka & Brysbaert 2014) and Catalan (2019), Welsh (Van Veuhen et al. 2024), Korean.
 SUBTLEX-IT (2015) provides raw data only.

 Lexical unit

 In any case, the basic "word" unit should be defined.
 For Latin scripts, words are usually one or several characters separated either by spaces or punctuation.
-But exceptions can arise : English "can't" and French "aujourd'hui" include punctuations while French "chateau d'eau" designs a concept different from the simple addition of its components while including a space.
+But exceptions can arise : English "can't" and French "aujourd'hui" include punctuations while French "chateau d'eau" designates a concept different from the simple addition of its components while including a space.
 It may also be preferable to group words of a word family under the representation of its base word.
 Thus, possible, impossible, possibility are words of the same word family, represented by the base word *possib*.
 For statistical purpose, all these words are summed up under the base word form *possib*, allowing the ranking of a concept and form occurrence.
 Moreover, other languages may present specific difficulties.
 Such is the case of Chinese, which does not use spaces between words, and where a specified chain of several characters can be interpreted as either a phrase of unique-character words, or as a multi-character word.